Filter Options

 Which countries offer chimpanzee trekking tours?

 “Chimp trekking can be done in several African countries.
 Chimpanzees occur naturally in West and Central Africa, and their range includes some East African countries such as Tanzania, Uganda and Rwanda.
 The East African countries are the most popular countries for chimpanzee safaris as they are more developed for tourism than West Africa.
-There are several parks in Uganda that offer chimp trekking and the activity is standard on most Ugandan safaris.
-One of the most reliable places to see chimpanzees is in Kibale Forest in Uganda.
-It’s arguably the most popular place in Africa to see chimpanzees.
-Sightings can get a bit crowded.
-Chimp trekking in Tanzania is only available in Mahale and Gombe Stream, two very remote parks on the shore of Lake Tanganyika.
-Gombe Stream National Park is famous as the place where Jane Goodall did her chimpanzee research.
-Although chimp trekking is highly recommended here, it is not usually part of a standard Tanzania safari.
-As Rwanda is still an emerging destination, chimpanzee trekking in Nyungwe Forest is not as well-known at this stage and sightings are possibly more hit and miss.
-Virunga Mountains National Park in the Democratic Republic of Congo (DRC) offers chimpanzee trekking as well. ”
+There are several parks in Uganda that offer chimp trekking and the activity is included on most Ugandan safari itineraries.
+One of the most reliable places to see chimpanzees is in Uganda’s Kibale National Park.
+This is arguably the most popular chimp trekking destination in Africa, which means it is relatively busy and sightings can get a bit crowded.
+Because of this, people seeking a more exclusive experience in Uganda often choose to track chimps elsewhere.
+Good options include Budongo Forest near Murchison Falls National Park, Kyambura Gorge in Queen Elizabeth National Park and a community-run project in Kalinzu Forest Reserve.
+In Tanzania, chimp trekking is available only in Mahale Mountains and Gombe National Parks (both on the shore of Lake Tanganyika) as well as on Rubondo Island National Park in Lake Victoria.
+Gombe and Mahale host chimp communities that were first habituated to human presence in the 1960s.
+Gombe is also famous for its association with Jane Goodall, who did her research there.
+Although chimp trekking in Gombe and Mahale is of the highest quality, the remote location of these parks makes them difficult to incorporate the activity in a standard Tanzania safari.
+Chimp trekking in Rubondo is a relatively new development and less reliable than elsewhere in Tanzania or Uganda.
+Chimpanzee trekking is also available in Rwanda’s Nyungwe National Park.
+This is still an emerging destination, so less well-known at this stage, and sightings are a bit more hit-and-miss.”

 2